-If you would like an appointment please book online (from 1st November), telephone (01780 480889) or email (info@thebroadstreetpractice) rather than coming into the practice in person.
+If you would like an appointment please book online, telephone (01780 480889) or email (info@thebroadstreetpractice) rather than coming into the practice in person.
 If you get the answerphone, please ensure you leave a message.
 You can also book online via our website or Facebook page.

 Patients aged over 70, those who have health issues which put them at increased risk of Covid-19 complications or those living or working with vulnerable or shielding individuals should advise us of the situation and we will make special arrangements to reduce their risk.

-The practice will be thoroughly cleaned between each clinic session.
+The practice is thoroughly cleaned between each clinic session.

-Appointment times will be staggered to reduce congestion in the common areas of the practice and we are allowing extra time between each appointment practitioners will clean the treatment couch, chairs, equipment and other contact surfaces, and attend to self-hygiene and PPE.
+Appointment times are staggered to reduce congestion in the common areas of the practice and we are allowing extra time between each appointment so that practitioners can thoroughly clean the treatment couch, chairs, equipment and other contact surfaces, and attend to their self-hygiene and PPE.